danyeaw/locust-demo/README.md

 ### Prerequisites

-Install Python 3 and pipenv.
+Python 3 and pipenv (https://github.com/pypa/pipenv) are required.

 ### Installation

 1. Clone the repository:

-        cd /path/to/your/projectes
+        cd /path/to/your/projects
         git clone https://github.com/empug/locust-demo.git

 2. Make the repository directory the current directory: